Nextiva / Blog / Business Communication

 Traditionally, large organizations were tethered to on-premises phone systems, making remote work impossible.
 Administrators have to configure the trunk provider with an on-site PBX to connect end-users.

-Why Do You Need Enterprise Communications?
+Why You Need Enterprise Communications

 Enterprise communications equip modern, distributed workforces to communicate, collaborate, and streamline workflows for greater efficiency.
 Some key reasons why enterprise communications are important include:

-Old vs. Modern Enterprise Communications
+Old vs. Modern Communications in Enterprises

 The pandemic accelerated plans to move enterprise communications to the cloud.
 Legacy equipment lacks the functionality of the cloud for the same price (or less).